-Clinton County, Pennsylvania, is home to many beautiful sites such as the double waterfalls of Rosecrans and McElhatthan and Hyner Overlook.
+Clinton County, Pennsylvania, is home to many beautiful sites as well as many historic ones.
 However, covered bridge lovers won’t want to miss Logan Mills Covered Bridge in Logan Township.

-Logan Mills Covered Bridge was completely refurbished about a dozen years ago and is in excellent condition.
-The 64-foot-long bridge is built in Queen post truss, making the interior a bit differently designed than most covered bridges in the state.
+Logan Mills Covered Bridge was completely refurbished a few years ago and is in excellent condition.
+The 64-foot-long bridge is built in Queen post truss, making the interior a bit differently designed than most covered bridges in PA.

 While it might be a bit out of the way for most visitors, there’s no denying that a visit to Logan Mills Covered Bridge is worthwhile for anyone that loves these historic structures.